Sven-I-Am/PHP-Price-Calculator/README.md

 ### must-haves
 1. A dropdown where you can select a Product and a Customer and you get the basic information of the product + the price. :heavy_check_mark:
 2. Use a MVC pattern.
-You can use the MVC Boilerplate. :heavy_check:
+You can use the MVC Boilerplate. :heavy_check_mark:
 3. Use separate objects for importing the entities with SQL, and for managing the entities. :heavy_check_mark:

 ### Nice to have
 1. An actual login page for a customer
 2. A table where you can see in detail how the price is calculated :heavy_check_mark:
 3. The possibility to have different prices for different quantities (look, 1 EUR per item for 1, 0.9 EUR per item for 100, ...)
-4. A category page for the different products
+4. A category page for the different products -> price category (<25; 25-75; >75) :heavy_check_mark:
+   1. divide in the select list `--xxxxxxxxx--`
+   2. option to only show that price range in the select list